-- January 13, 2021: Conference paper notifications of results returned to authors.
+- Wednesday December 22, 2021: Conference paper notifications of results returned to authors

-- February 1, 2021: Camera-ready material due from authors of accepted conference papers.
+- Friday January 21, 2022: Camera-ready material due from authors of accepted conference papers

-IEEE VR 2021 seeks original, high-quality papers in all areas related to virtual reality (VR), including augmented reality (AR), mixed reality (MR), and 3D user interfaces (3DUIs).
+IEEE VR 2022 seeks original, high-quality papers in all areas related to mixed realities (MR), including virtual reality (VR), augmented reality (AR), and 3D user interfaces (3DUIs).